Kenneth Robert Sporne

 Kenneth Robert Sporne (23 December 1915 – 12 April 1989) was a British botanist and plant morphologist who lectured at Cambridge University.

 Early life and education

 He was born in Towcester, moving to Morecambe where his father, Robert William Sporne, was a headmaster.
 He attended The Royal Grammar School, Lancaster where, unable to study biology, he pursued an interest in collecting plants and animals, going on to win the Sanderson Herbarium Prize.
-He studied biology at Downing College, Cambridge University, where his interest was in ecology, especially the salt marshes of the river Lune.
+He studied biology at Downing College, Cambridge, where his interest was in ecology, especially the salt marshes of the river Lune.
 He completed his Natural Sciences Tripos in 1939 and went on to study floral evolution under Dr H. Hamshaw Thomas.
 He joined a collecting expedition to Jamaica for three months with Dr Val J. Chapman.

 War service

 As an undergraduate, he had been a member of the Signals branch of the Cambridge University Officers' Training Corps.
 During the Second World War he volunteered for service and served in the Royal Corps of Signals, being commissioned and taking part in D-Day on D-Day+3.
 He was awarded the Belgian Croix de Guerre with palm and a Chevalier of the Order of Leopold II.
 Eventually he was promoted to major, and his last task was to set up an automatic telephone exchange connecting the main military headquarters in West Germany.